How to Debug Python in VS Code (The Complete 2026 Guide)

 Where the Built-in Debugger Stops Being Enough

-The debugger tells you *what* the state is at the crash point.
-It doesn't tell you *why* the state got there — especially when the root cause is in a different file, 3 function calls up the stack.
+The debugger tells you what the state is at the crash point.
+It does not tell you why the state got there, especially when the root cause is in a different file, three function calls up the stack.

-2. Queries the relevant files in your codebase (locally — nothing leaves your machine)
+- Queries the relevant files in your codebase locally, nothing leaves your machine

 Debug faster starting today.